ChasBowman/plugin-outbound-sms/README.md

 ```
 ## Configuration

-This plugin will leverage data that is both passed from Twilio Stuidio as well as data pulled from a Twilio Function.
+This plugin will leverage data that is both passed from Twilio Studio as well as data pulled from a Twilio Function.

 ### Studio

 Using Twilio Studio set these task attributes on the Send to Flex widget.

-* crmId - Set this to a unique identifier for the cusomter
+* crmId - Set this to a unique identifier for the customer
-* name - Custome name, this will also be used on the first line of the contact card
+* name - Customer name, this will also be used on the first line of the contact card
 * phone - Callers phone number `{{trigger.call.From}}`
 * email - Callers email address
 * address - Callers address